Bitte aktualisieren Sie Ihren Browser zur korrekten Anzeige dieser Webseite.

 1st year

-In the first year, students acquire basics of designing different 2D and 3D media and the fundamentals of Sonic Interaction and video scenarios.
+In the first year, students acquire basics of designing different 2D and 3D media and the work with video scenarios.
 They are based on user-oriented and participatory processes.
 In addition, students receive a systematic understanding of human experience and learn methodical observation and analysis of behavior in different contexts.
 For the realisation of functional prototypes and products, students learn basic programming and electrical knowledge, as well as methods for communicating design ideas.

 2nd year